About

 Pyhä’s enormous wilderness setting and dark skies offer the perfect environment for both Arctic and Aurora activities.

-As darkness falls, the resort’s location away from light pollution makes it a prime destination for Aurora hunting.
+As darkness falls, the resort’s locations away from light pollution makes it a prime destination for Aurora hunting.
 This can be done in a variety of memorable ways such as snowmobiling and snowshoeing, or you could simply step outside your accommodation for your chance to see an unbelievable display.